-Over 100 community members participated in the first Milwaukee County Office on African American Affairs Information & Input Session.
-The next session will focus on workforce development and will be Wednesday, May 18th from 5:30pm to 7:30pm at Community of Grace Baptist Church, 1809 W. Atkinson Ave, Milwaukee, WI 53206.
+NOTE THE LOCATION CHANGE: The next Milwaukee County Office on African American Affairs Listening Session will be Wednesday, July 13th from 5:30pm to 7:30pm at the Washington Park Senior Center, 4420 W Vliet St, Milwaukee, WI 53208.
+The group will discuss police/community relations.
 The event is free and open to the public.
 RSVP is required.
 Click here to RSVP.
 To receive future updates and provide input on the Office's direction, click here.

 The Office on African American Affairs (OAAA) was created to serve an integral role in “recognizing and resolving the County’s racial inequities for the benefit of all of its citizenry, and for the region to achieve its full potential.”